 Teresa got her start in arts administration through her work at the National Coalition Against Censorship and Theatre Communications Group.
 She has served on several nonprofit boards.

 Teresa holds a Master of Nonprofit Management from Regis University, a Bachelor of Theatre and Film from the University of Oregon, and a Certificate in Creative Placemaking from New England College.
 She is a member of the Association for Cultural Economics International and has presented research at its international conference.

 Sarah McLellan is a mission-oriented management and fundraising professional who prioritizes process, inclusion, and creativity to develop dynamic solutions for arts organizations.
 As a consulting partner, her approach is collaborative, discovery-oriented, values-based, and equity-focused.

-Currently the Institutional/Investment Manager for The Field, she has held other leadership positions including Executive Director of Ensemble Studio Theatre, Managing Director of Clubbed Thumb, and Assistant Administrative Director of the Juilliard Drama Division.
+Leadership positions include Director of Advancement for The Field, Executive Director of Ensemble Studio Theatre, Managing Director of Clubbed Thumb, and Assistant Administrative Director of the Juilliard Drama Division.
 She managed grant programs at Theater Communications Group, worked in education at the Manhattan Theater Club, and spent four years in artistic development at the Williamstown Theater Festival.